Trondheim-Sykkelkjokken/website/README.md

 ## Database (Turso)

-Membership registrations are persisted to a [Turso](https://turso.tech) (libSQL/SQLite) database, which is the only store for them.
+Membership registrations are persisted to a [Turso](https://turso.tech) (libSQL/SQLite) database.
 The registration is written before the user is sent to Vipps, and the payment is written before the confirmation email is sent — both throw on failure, so a membership is never issued without its data stored.

-The legacy Google Sheet is no longer written or read.
-It is frozen historical data; the migration to Turso was verified at 308/308 rows with no drift before the write path was removed.

 There are two databases: